publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schV/m__us_usc_t16_s1421d.md

     (a) __Establishment of Fund__

-        There is established in the Treasury an interest bearing fund to be known as the “Marine Mammal Unusual Mortality Event Fund”, which shall consist of amounts deposited into the Fund under subsection (c) of this section.
+        There is established in the Treasury an interest bearing fund to be known as the “Marine Mammal Unusual Mortality Event Fund”, which shall consist of amounts deposited into the Fund under subsection (c).

     (b) __Uses__